MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-configure-app.md

 1. After setting the Provisioning Mode to **Automatic**, click on **Save** to create the initial configuration of the provisioning job.
 1. Once the save operation is successful, you will see two more expansion panels – one for **Mappings** and one for **Settings**.
-Before proceeding to the next step, make sure you provide a valid notification email id and Save the configuration once more.
+Before proceeding to the next step, make sure you provide a valid notification email ID and Save the configuration once more.

      [![Screenshot of the notification email box.](media/inbound-provisioning-api-configure-app/provisioning-notification-email.png)](media/inbound-provisioning-api-configure-app/provisioning-notification-email.png#lightbox)